andersonscreekps/andersonscreekps-website/content/_index.md

   - ACPS
   - Warrandyte
 title: Welcome
 welcome:
-  welcome_title: "Welcome title from content file."
-  welcome_text: "Welcome text from content file."
+  welcome_title: Andersons Creek Primary School
+  welcome_text: >-
+    <p>At Andersons Creek Primary School, we support and encourage every child
+    to reach their full potential.
+Every day at our school is a great learning experience for children as we nurture and care for them in a quality learning environment.</p> <p>Our whole school values program focuses on Respect, Optimism, Honesty and Responsibility, creating a positive and happy school where children can thrive.</p> <p>Andersons Creek Primary School is an integral part of the Warrandyte community, and we are proud of our strong relationships with community groups, sporting clubs and local businesses.</p>
 welcome_text: >-
   At Andersons Creek Primary School, we support and encourage every child to reach their full potential.
 Every day at our school is a great learning experience for children as we nurture and care for them in a quality learning environment.

   Our whole school values program focuses on Respect, Optimism, Honesty and Responsibility, creating a positive and happy school where children can thrive.

   Andersons Creek Primary School is an integral part of the Warrandyte community, and we are proud of our strong relationships with community groups, sporting clubs and local businesses.
 welcome_title: Andersons Creek Primary School
 why_description: >-
   At Andersons Creek Primary School, we support and encourage every child to reach their full potential.
 Every day at our school is a great learning experience for children as we nurture and care for them in a quality learning environment.

   Our whole school values program focuses on Respect, Optimism, Honesty and Responsibility, creating a positive and happy school where children can thrive.

   Andersons Creek Primary School is an integral part of the Warrandyte community, and we are proud of our strong relationships with community groups, sporting clubs and local businesses.
 why_title: Why choose our school?
 welcome_button_1:
   button_icon: bi bi-pencil